What state-level ousters of SBC churches say about the national debate about women pastors

 Liam Adams covers religion for The Tennessean.
 Reach him at ladams@tennessean.com or on Twitter @liamsadams.

-This article originally appeared on Nashville Tennessean: Fern Creek ouster renews Southern Baptist debate on women pastors
+This article originally appeared on Louisville Courier Journal: Fern Creek ouster renews Southern Baptist debate on women pastors